What Does it Cost to Start the Scroll Sawing Hobby?

 Scroll Saw Blade Storage Tubes

 To keep your scroll saw blades protected and to prevent corrosion, I recommend that you get some scroll saw blade storage tubes to store your blades.
-These are similar to test tubes. usually plastic with either a screw cap or a slide in cap.
+These are similar to test tubes. usually plastic with either a screw cap or a slide-in cap.
 They vary in quality and range in price from $10.00 for 20 to $30.00 for 24.

 I get enough of them to hold each size and brand of blade that I have.
-I also make sure that I mark the tube with the blade brand, size, and any other specs that pertains to that particular blade that it holds.
+I also make sure that I mark the tube with the blade brand, size, and any other specs that pertain to that particular blade that it holds.

 Sanding Blades